DIGImend/digimend-kernel-drivers/README.md

 See [the `xsetwacom` man page][xsetwacom_manpage] for more parameters and details.

+### Wacom GUI configuration tools ###

-Note that so far, in most cases, graphical Wacom tablet configuration tools won't work with non-Wacom tablets.
+Note that so far, in most cases, graphical Wacom tablet configuration tools won't work with non-Wacom tablets, and you will need to use the `xsetwacom` tool, even if the Wacom X.org driver supports them.

 Uninstalling
 ------------